 They are known as endogenous cannabinoids and are an essential component of one of the systems that regulates your body.

-CBD is so effective because this regulatory system works just as well with it, than with any of your body’s own natural cannabinoids.
+CBD oil from hemp is so effective because this regulatory system works just as well with it as it does with your body’s own natural cannabinoids.

 Whenever you take CBD, you tell this system to work harder to bring you back to full health.
 It works so well because instead of being clustered in your brain, your ECS system has CBD receptors throughout your entire body.

 CB1 and CB2 Receptors in the Endocannabinoid System:

 You have two types of ECS receptors scattered throughout your body -- CB1 and CB2.

 CB1 receptors are more diverse.
 They are found in everything from your organs to different glands and your nervous system.